Massless spinning fields on the Light-Front: quartic vertices and amplitudes: Quartic vertices for higher-derivative theories

 \paragraph{Comparison with the literature.} To our knowledge, the only other work that discusses quasi-chiral higher-spin theories is \cite{Adamo:2022lah}, in which the authors consider the possibility of extending higher-spin self-dual Yang–Mills theory (HS-SDYM) \cite{Ponomarev:2017nrr,Krasnov:2021nsq} to a quasi-chiral framework by allowing the presence of both MHV and anti-MHV cubic vertices.

 The theory described in \cite{Adamo:2022lah} features, in our notation, the following spectrum of cubic vertices:

 where, as emphasised in \cite{Adamo:2022lah}, the positive-helicity external fields are restricted to spin-$1$ in order to preserve gauge invariance.
-The authors also computed four-point colour-ordered amplitudes (which we will reproduce later) given by
+The authors also computed four-point color-ordered amplitudes (which we will reproduce later) given by

 They further discuss an analogue of the Parke–Taylor formula for the $n$-point scattering of this theory.
 It is also noted that allowing the positive-helicity legs to carry arbitrary spin, rather than being fixed to spin-$1$, would make the amplitudes non-local.